partha0solapurkar/springboard_data_science_intensive/README.md

-# Springboard's Data Science Intensive Workshop Projects
+# Springboard's Data Science Intensive Workshop

-This repository contains all of my Springboard Data Science Intensive Workshop projects.
+This repository contains all of my projects from Springboard's Data Science Intensive Workshop.

 - The capstone_project directory contains the main projects, based on Airbnb's new users activity data.